drewholt12/kickstarter-analysis/README.md

 ## Overview of Project

-Louise requires information to identify factors that may influence a campaign to a successful outcome.
-Her theater production, "Fever", is seeking $10K financing.
-Analyzing Kickstarter campaign data, to identify trends and factors that influence campaign outcomes.
+Analyzing Kickstarter campaign data to identify trends and factors that influence campaign outcomes.
 Findings will be presented visually using charts and graphs.
 Visualizations contribute to identifying trends or links within a set of data.
-Louise will have information tailored to the needs of the specific campaign.

 ### Purpose
+Louise requires information to identify factors that may influence a campaign to a successful outcome.
+Her theater production, "Fever", is seeking $10K financing.
+Using data analytics and visualization tools, Louise will have information tailored to make a well-educated decision on when to start the campaign and if the financing goal is reasonable for this platform.

 ## Analysis and Challenges
 A Kickstarter data set containing over 4000 campaigns was utilized for this project.
 The various categories within this data set were filtered to “theater” fundraising campaigns from 2009 through 2017.
 All outcomes were considered to provide the best detailed report.
 The final data set includes 1369 campaigns.
 Main analysis visualizations are “Outcomes Based on Launch Date” and “Analysis of Outcomes Based on Goals”.